 The Program's investments are stated at fair value based on quoted market prices, if available.
-The Program's investments consist of various index mutual funds and actively managed investments in separate accounts including large, mid, and small cap equities and fixed income securities.
+The Program's investments consist of various index mutual funds and actively managed investments in separate accounts including large, mid, and small cap equities, private equities, and fixed income securities.
 Mutual fund investments are valued at their quoted net asset value on the last trading day of the year.
 Equity securities are valued at the last reported sale price or, if no sale, the latest available bid price on the last business day of the year.
 Fixed income investments are valued using market evaluations (evaluated prices) from reputable and approved industry vendors and evaluations are based on available market data.
-All other investments, excluding real estate held in trust, are valued based on amounts provided by the investment advisor or fund administrator and are reviewed by management.
+The Program's Level 3 investments, excluding real estate held in trust, are valued based on amounts provided by the investment advisor or fund administrator, using unadjusted third-party transactions and quotations and are reviewed by management.